cerb/cerb.github.io/_docs/admin/installation.md

 	- Apache
 	- lighttpd
 	- Microsoft Internet Information Server (IIS)
+	- Built-in PHP webserver (for development and evaluation)

 - PHP 7.0 (64-bit) or later
 	- With the following extensions enabled: